yagopv/portfolio/_posts/2013-12-01-stradivarius-web.markdown

 project-date: DecemberJuly 2013
 client: Inditex
 category: Web Development
-description:
+---
-    I was involved in the creation of the first responsive website in Stradivarius.<br/><br/>
+I was involved in the creation of the first responsive website in Stradivarius.
 We used vanilla HTML5, CSS and JavaScript for creating the UX
----